awilli1186/wee-website/content/script/polyfills/slice.md

 ---note---

-**Note:** The slice polyfill is required for core Wee scripts in IE9 and below.
+**Note:** Wee requires the slice polyfill for compatibility with IE9 and below.